BrahMos: Indian Navy

 BrahMos has become the primary strike missile deployed in the Navy fleet.
 Most of the modern destroyers, frigates and corvettes are being equipped with the missile.

 In May 2015, the Defence Acquisition Council of the Indian Ministry of Defence cleared the procurement of nine systems of BrahMos cruise missiles to equip three of the Delhi-class destroyers as well as the first batch of s at a cost of ₹2700 crore.
 By 2016, 10 frontline warships of the Navy were equipped with BrahMos.

 On 30 March 2023, MoD inked a contract with BrahMos Aerospace Private Limited (BAPL) for procurement of Next Generation Maritime Mobile Coastal Batteries (Long Range) {NGMMCB (LR)} and BrahMos Missiles at an approximate cost of over ₹1700 crore.
 The delivery of NGMMCBs is scheduled to commence from 2027.
 Reportedly, the orders include 2 batteries.
 Each battery would include 4 Tatra launch vehicles, each carrying 3 BrahMos missiles, a mobile command post and a mobile tracking radar.
 These will be initially deployed from INS Trata in Mumbai which is a coastal missile defence battery base.
 The NGMMCB will replace P-15 Termit anti ship missile batteries.

 On 21 February 2024, the Cabinet Committee on Security of India cleared the acquisition of over 220 BrahMos-ER for deployment on warships of the Indian Navy.
 A deal worth around ₹19518.65 crore for missile procurement has been signed on 1 March 2024 by BAPL and MoD along with a deal of ₹988.07 crore for shipborne BrahMos launch systems.
-While this was the largest BrahMos order, the Ministry of Defence placed an overall order of with the BrahMos Aerospace till date.
+While this was the largest BrahMos order, the Ministry of Defence placed an overall order of ₹58000 crore with the BrahMos Aerospace till date.

 On 5 August 2025, the Defence Acquisition Council cleared the procurement of eight BrahMos fire control systems and vertical launchers for the Indian Navy at a cost of ₹650 crore.
 By that time, 20 frontline warships were equipped with the missile system.
-To date, contracts worth over ₹58000 crore has been signed for the Indian Armed Forces as the missile has become the primary conventional strike weapon.
+BrahMos has become the primary conventional strike weapon for the Indian Armed Forces.
+By December 2025, INS Vidyut (K48) have been equipped with two inclined twin BrahMos launchers while the remaining in-service s are also expected to be equipped with the weapon system.